Demonstrators rally in Olympia against Washington’s coronavirus stay-at-home order

 The protest was encouraged, if not always explicitly then certainly in tone, by some Republican officials both national and local.
 As small, armed protests popped up in Michigan, Minnesota and Virginia, President Donald Trump last week tweeted “LIBERATE MINNESOTA,” “LIBERATE MICHIGAN,” and “LIBERATE VIRGINIA, and save your great 2nd Amendment.
 It is under siege!”

-On Sunday morning, Gov. Jay Inslee denounced the president’s actions, saying he was encouraging people to “violate the law.”
+On a Sunday morning national TV appearance, Inslee denounced the president’s actions, saying Trump was encouraging people to “violate the law.”

 “I can’t remember any time in my time in America we have seen such a thing,” Inslee said on ABC’s “This Week.”
 “It is dangerous, because it could inspire people to ignore things that could save their lives.”